Françoise Ega

-Françoise Ega (11 November 1920 - 8 March 1976) was an Afro-Martinican laborer, writer and social activist.
+Françoise Marcelle Ega (11 November 1920 - 8 March 1976) was a French laborer, writer and social activist.
 She was most noted in her lifetime for her community leadership and advocacy for Caribbean migrants to France.
 Since her death, her written works, which explore themes of alienation, exploitation, and nationalism, have been recognized as an important voice for French Antillean women in the period between the end of the Second World War and the end to colonization.

 Early life

 Françoise Marcelle Modock was born on 27 November 1920 in Le Morne-Rouge, Martinique, to the seamstress Déhé Partel and gamekeeper, Claude Modock.
 Françoise Modock was raised in Martinique, finished school in French and took a secretarial course, earning a typing diploma before she moved to France during World War II.
 There she met and married Franz Ega 8 May 1946 in Paris.
 Her husband was a soldier, which led the couple to live in several African countries before they settled in Marseille, where four of her five children were born.